The best new cafes and bakeries in Melbourne

 Cassette

 On a quiet Kensington corner is where you'll find Cassette.
-Designed by Six Degrees Architects, the light-filled space is a glorious mix of terrazzo tile, raw metals and chic furnishings.
-But it's not just a pretty face.
+The light-filled space is a glorious mix of terrazzo tile, raw metals and chic furnishings.
+An automatic door leads to the extra-wide entrance ramp, toilets are accessible and table heights have been designed with wheelchair users in mind.
+It's not just a pretty face.
 Cassette is a zero waste venue that uses GreenPower energy and an onsite bio-composter.
 So feel good about feasting on coffee bacon steak, kimchi and potato rosti, labneh granola and deli sandwiches.
+Macaulay train station is not too far away.

 Operator Diner

 From the team behind Operator 25 comes a cool new American-style diner.
 Operator Diner features plush booths, oak details, cosy lighting and free pour maple syrup.
-Order a classic stack of pancakes with straight black coffee, or opt for egg breakfast muffins and a Code Black latte.
-Iced tea, milkshakes, specialty sandwiches and more round out the all-day menu.
+Order a classic stack of pancakes with straight black coffee, or opt for egg breakfast muffins.
+Iced tea, milkshakes and specialty sandwiches round out the all-day menu.
+Barrier-free entry and space between tables make it easy to move around.
+Accessible and ambulant toilets are next door in the foyer of Wesley Place, 130 Lonsdale but you’ll need an entry card from staff to get in.
+Accessible platform super stops are nearby on Swanston Street as is Melbourne Central Station.

 Alien and Coco